FemaleInvest/tech-interviews/README.md

 # Female Invest technical interview

 Welcome to the Female Invest technical interview!
 First of all, thank you for taking the time to take it.
-We know it's a tedious and somewhat stressful process, but alas, it's a necessary one.
+We know it's a somewhat stressful process, but alas, it's a necessary one.
 On our part, we'll try to make it as smooth as possible for you and us as well.

 The technical interview is divided into two parts: